Calcium Resonium (Calcium Polystyrene Sulfonate)

 Who Should Not Take Calcium Resonium

-Do not use if you are allergic to calcium polystyrene sulfonate, have a bowel obstruction, high calcium levels in blood, high parathyroid hormone levels, multiple myeloma or sarcoidosis, or low potassium levels (less than 5 mmol/L).
+Do not use if you have: allergies to calcium polystyrene sulfonate or any ingredients; bowel obstruction; high calcium levels in blood; high parathyroid hormone levels; multiple myeloma or sarcoidosis; low potassium levels (less than 5 mmol/L).

 Medical Conditions to Discuss

-Tell your doctor if you have thyroid conditions, constipation, delayed gastric emptying, abnormal bowel movements, bone marrow disorders or tumors.
-Special caution is needed if you’re taking sorbitol, as combining it with Calcium Resonium can cause serious gut damage.
+Tell your doctor if you have: thyroid conditions; constipation; delayed gastric emptying; abnormal bowel movements; bone marrow disorders or tumors.
+Also inform them if you're planning surgery or taking sorbitol sweetener.

 Pregnancy and Breastfeeding

 Do not take Calcium Resonium if you are pregnant, planning to become pregnant, or breastfeeding.
-Like most medicines of this type, it’s not recommended during pregnancy.
 If you become pregnant while taking this medicine, stop immediately and contact your doctor.
+For newborn babies, never give oral Calcium Resonium as it can cause bowel obstruction – only rectal administration is safe.

 Drug Interactions